Creating a Home in St. Louis

 Narvaez notes, “In order for home purchasing to be available, it is necessary that each step of the process is accessible.”
 An example of such accessibility would be a bank providing a mortgage or savings account to immigrant clients through the Individual Tax Identification Number (ITIN), a number that they are legally able to file taxes with, instead of arbitrarily restricting them to a Social Security number.
 Thus, the family can build their credit score.

 In order to facilitate this accessibility, Narvaez has created several bilingual guides which detail credit-building and mortgage lending products for the immigrant community.
 These guides, and the knowledge within them, can be easily distributed through Immigrant Housing Project members and partners in order to help immigrants and foreign-born communities compare banking products and choose the most appropriate tool for themselves.

 Each of the Coalition partners brings their own specialty to the Immigrant Housing Coalition.
-Southside Center brings its’ connection to Spanish-speaking households through longstanding presence in the South City community, and a focus on bilingual staff and cultural competency.
+St. Francis brings our connection to Spanish-speaking households through longstanding presence in the South City community, and a focus on bilingual staff and cultural competency.
 Housing and financial counseling must be done in a form that individuals trust.
-Southside Center provides a space where families are able to come without fear or shame of their budget or their documentation status.
+St. Francis provides a space where families are able to come without fear or shame of their budget or their documentation status.

-Meredith Rataj, St. Francis Community Services Southside site director and bilingual therapist, details the importance of one on one case management and financial counseling.
-“Individuals know that Southside Center is a place they can come for assistance in understanding daily challenges they face.
+Meredith Rataj is the St. Francis Community Services site director for Southside center, where most of our case management takes place.
+She details the importance of one on one case management and financial counseling.
+“Individuals know that St. Francis’ Center is a place they can come for assistance in understanding daily challenges they face.
 When individuals ask us for financial assistance, this is a moment where we can sit down with each individual and go through their budget step by step, or create a budget if they do not already have one.
 In addition, we can talk to them about future goals and challenges they may encounter along the way.”